-An L1 has limited knowledge of the system configuration.
-A CR-brick has information about its attached I/O brick and, if another CR-brick is attached to it, information about that CR-brick and its attached I/O brick (if any).
+An L1 has limited knowledge of the system topology, depending on the system's configuration.
+In configurations without an R-brick, each CR-brick has information about other CR-bricks within the system and its attached I/O brick (if any).
 An I/O brick only has information about its attached CR-brick.
-An R-brick only has information about itself.